At CloudM, we talk "cloud" everyday. We know our secondary servers from our SaaS Integrations and our Managed Domains from our Multi-Cloud.

 A good example would be a company that has multiple brands, with each brand having their own Sales, Marketing, Development and Support teams.

-You can set your OU structure so that, at the top (or root), is your company OU.
-Underneath the root OU, you would create an OU for each brand.
-They would act as Child OUs to your Company OU and would inherit certain properties as default, which can be edited if required.
+Set the OU structure so that, at the top (or root), is your company OU.
+Underneath the root OU, create an OU for each brand.
+That would act as Child OUs to the Company OU and would inherit specific properties as default, which can be edited if required.